-My project consists in self-publishing a photobook with 50 portraits of people with their dogs (or 50 dogs with their humans, depending on how you look at).
+My project have consisted in self-publishing a photobook with 50 portraits of people with their dogs (or 50 dogs with their humans, depending on how you look at).
 It is an analog photography work in black and white taked in the town where I live: La Roca del Vallès.
 The camera I have used is a Rolleiflex T loaded with Ilford HP5+ 120 film.
-The negatives have been scanned with an Epson V800 in order to be able to make the print.
+The negatives were devolped with Adox Atomal.
+Afterwards, they have been scanned with an Epson V800 in order to be able to make the book printing.

 Images pretend to have the same characteristics as Arnatt's photographs: